Javi Marroquin Takes Isaac And Lincoln On A Family Vacation

-Javi Marroquin may not be married to Kailyn Lowry any longer but when it comes to his former step-child, seven-year-old Isaac, Marroquin isn’t treating him any different.
-In fact, Marroquin has remained dedicated to staying in Isaac’s life and recently allowed the boy to join him and his biological son, three-year-old Lincoln, on a family trip.
+Javi Marroquin may not be married to Kailyn Lowry any longer but when it comes to his former step-child, 7-year-old Isaac, Marroquin isn’t treating him any different.
+In fact, Marroquin has remained dedicated to staying in Isaac’s life and recently allowed the boy to join him and his biological son, 3-year-old Lincoln, on a family trip.

 On September 23, as his ex-wife enjoyed a trip to New York City with her youngest son, one-month-old “Baby Lo,” Javi Marroquin shared a photo of himself and her two oldest boys, Isaac and Lincoln, on Instagram from what appeared to be an airport.